-Stewardship in the Bible: Verses About Glorifying God in 2021
+Stewardship in the Bible: 7 Verses About Glorifying God

-If we look at biblical examples of stewardship and passages that describe our role as stewards, it becomes clear that we’re encouraged to use and think about our resources differently than the rest of the world does.
+If we look at biblical examples of stewardship and passages that describe our role as disciples and stewards, it becomes clear that we’re encouraged to use and think about God’s resources differently than the rest of the world does.
 But if we don’t live out biblical stewardship, we wind up wasting opportunities to glorify God and advance his kingdom on Earth.

 In this article we’re going to cover things you need to know about biblical stewardship, including: